← Back to all posts

 Beyond the basics of design and delivery, each platform offers different tools for managing your event.

-Evite provides RSVP tracking, comment walls, and the ability to send updates.
+Evite provides RSVP tracking and comment walls, plus the ability to send updates.
 It also has a potluck sign-up feature and polling.
 The feature set is solid, though the interface can feel cluttered.

-Punchbowl offers similar RSVP management along with thank-you notes, activity feeds, and photo sharing.
+Punchbowl offers similar RSVP management, along with thank-you notes and photo sharing on an activity feed.
 It is particularly well-suited for kids' parties with its themed collections and party planning guides.

 Lemonvite includes several features I have not seen elsewhere.
 Broadcast messaging lets you send updates to all your guests at once via text.
 Co-hosting allows you to share event management with someone else, which is a lifesaver for joint parties or events with multiple organizers.
 View tracking shows you exactly who has opened your invitation, so you know who to follow up with.
 Guests can add notes to their RSVPs, which is useful for dietary restrictions, plus-one details, or anything else.
 And since everything runs through SMS, response rates tend to be significantly higher across the board.